ebu/cpa-client/README.md

 This project contains a reference implementation of a Cross-Platform Authentication Client.
 It consists on a stand-alone javascript client running in a browser.

+More information on the EBU Cross-Platform Authentication project : http://tech.ebu.ch/cpa

 ## License